obtusecanadiangoose/macrosynth/README.md

  - Time [Lower = longer slide time, higher = faster]

-Mono-legato is achieved by attaching a linear LFO (ie, y=x) to the pitch-bend of a note and then bending the previous note to the new note:
+Mono-legato is achieved by attaching a linear LFO (ie, y=x) to the pitch-bend of a note to bend it to the new note:
- - Mono legato is enabled
- - Note D5 is held, D5 is played
- - Note B5 is held, D5 is turned off, linear LFO with amplitude = (the difference between D5 and B5) = 9, and cycle = time, is created and attached to D5
- - D5 is played and bends to B5 following the pitch curve of the LFO

 This function works even when intermediate notes are released:
  - D5 held, D5 plays